zengm-games/zengm/HACKING.md

 # Twitter Bootstrap

-Basketball GM currently uses Bootstrap 2.2 compiled without responsive parts and with a few changes to make it work more like 2.0:
+Basketball GM currently uses Bootstrap 3.0 with the following options:

-* @baseFontSize set to 13px in variables.less
+* @baseFontSize set to 13px
-* @baseLineHeight set to 18px in variables.less

-There are more changes in bbgm.css, but the baseFontSize and baseLineHeight stuff is too much of a bitch to do that way, because they are used in so many places.